weiyaomeng/weiyaomeng.github.io/_pages/academics.md

 Reviewer for
 ----
+- Computers and Operations Research
+- Engineering Applications of Artificial Intelligence
+- Expert Systems with Applications
+- IEEE Computational Intelligence Magazine
 - IEEE Transactions on Evolutionary Computation
-- IEEE Computational Intelligence Magazine
-- Engineering Applications of Artificial Intelligence
 - Journal of the Operational Research Society
-- Computers and Operations Research
 - PeerJ Computer Science
 - The Genetic and Evolutionary Computation Conference(GECCO’2024)
 - The Genetic and Evolutionary Computation Conference(GECCO’2023)